 Perhaps the most notorious mecha of the kaiju genre, Mechagodzilla is an alien or human-made Godzilla-like robot used to defeat Godzilla in several films.

 Although Mechagodzilla has appeared in a few different incarnations, he’s always well-armed and employs a vast range of weaponry.
 He shoots missiles from his hands, knees, and feet, as well as beams from his eyes and chest.
 He can also fly and create a force field around himself.

 Later versions of Mechagodzilla also introduce a weapon called the Absolute Zero Cannon, which shoots out of his chest and flash-freezes enemies.

 Mechagodzilla first appeared in the 1974 film Godzilla vs. Mechagodzilla and 7 other films, including Ready Player One.

 King Caesar is a lion-like kaiju that first teams up with Godzilla to defeat Mechagodzilla and the alien invaders who control it in Godzilla vs. Mechagodzilla (1974).

 He is a guardian based on Shisa, which are stone lion statues found commonly in Okinawa.
 King Caesar possesses speed, agility, and strength.
 He can also absorb the energy attacks of enemies and shoot them back through his eyes.

 King Caesar first appeared in Godzilla vs. Mechagodzilla and later in 2 other Godzilla films.

 The last monster of the Showa era, Titanosaurus, is a dinosaur kaiju resembling a Spinosaurus.
-Although there is an actual dinosaur named Titanosaurus, they have little else in common.
+Although there is an actual dinosaur named Titanosaurus, they have little in common.